PiyumiHerath/Splitto/README.md

 # Splitto App
-Split expenses into different amounts and see how much someone owes to someone
+Split expenses into different amounts and keep track on how much someone owes to someone

 To Run Locally
 --------------------